hivesolutions/netius/readme.md

 specific and pre-defined purposes using simple inheritance techniques.

 Performance is considered to be one of the main priorities of the project as it should be possible to replace a native code stack with netius equivalents.
-Using PyPy should provide the extra speed required for this kind of use cases.
+[PyPy](http://pypy.org) should provide the extra speed required for these kind of (speed savy) use cases.

 ## Installation